pvcraven/web-development-class/source/theory/web_servers/web_servers.rst

 We need to put our web pages on the Internet.
 To do this, we need three things:

 1. A server computer.
-This could be a small computer, or a big server in a server room.
+This could be a small computer, or a big computer in a server room.
 There does not have to be anything "special" about the computer to make it a server.
-2. The web pages we created stored in a folder on the server computer.
+2. The web pages for our website need to be stored in a folder on the server computer.
 3. Web server software.
 This software interfaces between the network, and the stored files that make up our website.